joelchrono12/joelchrono12.ml/_posts/2021-04-05-reading-a-lotta-books.md

 According to my Screen Time, during my first week of vacation, *I spent 30+ hours reading, completing 3 of the 4 books of the Bobiverse series, totaling around 700 pages*.
 And this week I will keep reading the 4th book, which has around 400 pages.

 I am not saying all of this to brag or anything, I know people who read more as well as people who don't care.
-The point is, I had never read so much in such a short amount of time, had I?
+The point is, I had never read so much in such a short amount of time.

 # 🖊️ My favorite genre